Easy Fridge Pickles

 Storage

-- Refrigerate overnight or up to 4 days before enjoying.
-This recipe is not shelf stable, so you need to leave it in the refrigerator.
+Store refrigerator pickles overnight or up to 4 days before enjoying.
+This recipe is NOT shelf stable, so you need to leave it in the refrigerator.
 These pickles are best enjoyed within 2 weeks of making.
 It is not recommend to freeze and thaw.

 Frequently Asked Questions

-- It's not necessary to sterilize the jars for overnight pickles since they will be stored in the refrigerator and consumed within a couple weeks.
+It’s not necessary to sterilize the jars since they will be stored in the refrigerator and consumed within a couple weeks.
 However, make sure the jars and lids are clean and free of any residue/contaminants.

 More Recipes Like This